A Little Background:

-Outline 1 chapter of Laoche – I’ll share a re-formatted version of my outlining process post on this blog at some point but this is an exhaustive and very thorough process and so it takes a long time for me to outline my stories, especially as something as exciting as the first chapter to kick of the trilogy so I’m glad I could do this!
+- Outline 1 chapter of Laoche – I’ll share a re-formatted version of my outlining process post on this blog at some point but this is an exhaustive and very thorough process and so it takes a long time for me to outline my stories, especially as something as exciting as the first chapter to kick off the trilogy so I’m glad I could do this!

-- Outline 3 logs of AI-Lia Antares – I ran out of time to do this unfortunetly, but I’ve got sheets full of notes so I have material to work with for whenever I do have the chance to sit down and do some fun formatting!
+- Outline 3 logs of AI-Lia Antares – I ran out of time to do this unfortunately, but I’ve got sheets full of notes so I have material to work with for whenever I have the chance to sit down and do some fun formatting!
 If you’re unfamiliar with this story, you can read the WIP Intro Here!

 Make 1 character bio for Laoche– I mostly outlined Madelyn!
-I’ve still got to flesh out some worldbuilding aspects but the bulk of the outline is done so this gets to be checked Schedule character intro posts for the main 5 characters– You can find the links to all of them on the Storge WIP page of this blog!
+I’ve still got to flesh out some world-building aspects, but the bulk of the outline is done, so this gets to be checked.
+Schedule character intro posts for the main 5 characters– You can find the links to all of them on the Storge WIP page of this blog!

-Do one collaborative event– Hey, if you want to hear more about my outlining process and how it’s affected my writing over the years, you can read This Interview with I did with Max Gray!
-And if you want to learn about developing an author’s platfrom, you can read the interview Max did with me, right here on this blog!
+Do one collaborative event– Hey, if you want to hear more about my outlining process and how it’s affected my writing over the years, you can read This Interview I did with Max Gray!
+And if you want to learn about developing an author’s platform, you can read the interview Max did with me, right here on this blog!

 QOTD: Do you set goals?
 If so, how do you structure them, and how have you found they help you?
 What’s something exciting you’ve done this month?